To see what events and programs we have planned, check out CCP's events calendar

 Welcome to the Center for Cultural Pluralism!

-The Center for Cultural Pluralism (CCP) is an office of the Diversity & Equity Unit under the Office of the Vice President for Human Resources, Diversity & Multicultural Affairs.
+The Center for Cultural Pluralism (CCP) is an office of the Engagement & Professional Unit under the Division for for Human Resources, Diversity & Multicultural Affairs.

 The mission of the Center is to equip faculty, staff and students with the cultural and social justice competencies necessary to function at their best in their intellectual, leadership and pedagogical practices so that the Unviersity can provide the highest quality of education.

 The vision of the Center for Cultural Pluralism is a University community engaged in practices that address issues of culture and social justice, with particular focus on those acts that promote critical analysis and reflection in the teaching and learning environments.

 The Center’s key value is the necessity for an understanding of the complex intersections of issues of culture and social justice.
 The Center’s vision and goals embodied in this value through four actions:

 - Development of cultural awareness both internal and external (self and others);

 - Understanding the socially systemic nature of power and privilege through critical thinking;

 - Engagement in socially just practices that increase equity and end oppression;

 - Ongoing assessment both personally and professionally.